Buffalo Sabres: Early years and the French Connection (1970–1981)

-The year the Sabres debuted (1970) was an important year for major league sports in Buffalo.
-In addition to the Sabres' debut, the Buffalo Bills officially joined the National Football League, and the National Basketball Association's Buffalo Braves also began to play, sharing Memorial Auditorium with the Sabres.
-The city of Buffalo went from having no teams in the established major professional sports leagues to three in one off-season, a situation that proved to be unsustainable.
+The Sabres' debut in 1970 also coincided with the AFL–NFL merger in which the Buffalo Bills joined the National Football League, and the National Basketball Association's Buffalo Braves also began to play.
+The city of Buffalo went from having no teams in the established major professional sports leagues to three in one off-season.
 Between the Braves and the Sabres, the Sabres would prove to be by far the more successful of the two; Paul Snyder, the nouveau riche Braves owner, publicly feuded with the old money Knoxes and the local college basketball scene, eventually losing those feuds and being forced to sell his team in 1976.
 Subsequent owners of the Braves, in a series of convoluted transactions tied to the ABA–NBA merger, moved the team out of Buffalo.

-When the Sabres debuted as an expansion team, they took the ice to Aram Khachaturian's Armenian war dance, "Sabre Dance".
-The music has been associated with the team as an unofficial anthem ever since.
-It is often played between periods and after goals.
+When the Sabres debuted as an expansion team, they used Aram Khachaturian's Armenian war dance "Sabre Dance" as their entrance song.
+The music has been associated with the team ever since, typically at the beginning of each period.

-The consensus was that the first pick in the 1970 NHL Amateur Draft would be junior phenomenon Gilbert Perreault.
+The consensus was that the first pick in the 1970 NHL amateur draft would be junior phenomenon Gilbert Perreault.
 Either the Sabres or the Canucks would get the first pick, to be determined with the spin of a wheel of fortune.
 Perreault was available to the Sabres and Canucks as this was the first year the Montreal Canadiens did not have a priority right to draft Quebec-born junior players.
 The Canucks were allocated numbers 1–10 on the wheel, while the Sabres had 11–20.
 When league president Clarence Campbell spun the wheel, he initially thought the pointer landed on one.
 While Campbell was congratulating the Vancouver delegation, Imlach asked Campbell to check again.
 As it turned out, the pointer was on 11, effectively handing Perreault to the Sabres.
 Perreault scored 38 goals in his rookie season of 1970–71, at the time a record for most goals scored by a NHL rookie, and he received the Calder Memorial Trophy as the NHL's rookie of the year.
-Despite Perreault's play, the Sabres finished well out of playoff contention.